 - Luna Blush series: 6-to-7-inch flowers come in red or white; 3 feet tall

 Summerific Perfect Storm hibiscus is commonly called a kind of "rose mallow" (which is synonymous with "swamp mallow").
 This begs the questions:

 - What is a rose mallow, specifically?

 "Mallow" can refer to a whole family of plants (in which case it is the common name for Malvaceae).
 But it can also refer to various genera within that family; most notably, Malva, which is the mallow genus.
-You may very well have grown a member of this genus in the past without knowing it.
-Are you familiar with the so-called "Zebrina hollyhock?"
-It is not really a hollyhock at all; it is, rather, a type of mallow plant: namely, Malva sylvestris 'Zebrina.'
+You may very well have grown a member of this genus in the past without knowing it: Zebrina hollyhock isn't really a hollyhock at all but a type of mallow plant, Malva sylvestris Zebrina.

 Other Kinds of Hibiscus

 In addition to Hibiscus moscheutos and other perennials, there are a number of other members of the genus.
-There is even a weed in the genus called H. trionum.
+There's even a weed in the genus called H. trionum.
 But the plant most people think of is the tropical hibiscus (H. rosa-sinensis), which is a shrub or small tree.
 This is the one that you may have brought home from the florist shop one year to grow as a patio plant (in a container) during the summer (those who live in a place like southern Florida can grow it outdoors year-round).
 It has waxy leaves that can get rather large (6 inches long and 4 inches across).
 The flowers can reach 8 inches across, can be single or double, and come in a multitude of colors.